Empirical Analysis of Pull Requests for Google Summer of Code: Design Methodology

 \subsection{Research Questions}

 The goal of this study is to provide insights into the pull request activities created by interns during the GSoC program.
-A detailed analysis of the pull requests can provide insights into the patterns of contributions interns provide in open source repository.
-We may also be able to understand how collective thinking appears among a group of individuals.
-We may be able to know the core features the interns often work on, the type of feedback they often receive, and factors that contribute to a successful or unsuccessful GSoC experience.
-These insights may inform necessary changes to the software engineering curriculum to encourage students to contribute to open source and better prepare students for the workforce.
-Therefore, the following three research questions guide the study.
+A detailed analysis of the pull requests can reveal patterns in the contributions interns make to open-source repositories.
+It may also shed light on how collective thinking emerges among a group of individuals, the core features interns often work on, the type of feedback they frequently receive, and factors that contribute to a successful or unsuccessful GSoC experience.
+These insights can inform necessary changes to the software engineering curriculum, encourage students to contribute to open source, and better prepare students for the workforce.
+In this context, this study is guided by the following research questions.